emcniece/rancher-catalog/README.md

   - Add template field to letsencrypt rancher-compose
   - Test if proxy is correct for single-port services
   - Test if strider-cd stack adds smtp link properly on creation

-Documentation:
-  - docker-compose.yml for Rancher HTTPS_METHOD=noredirect for safety